 These workshops are geared toward graduate students who are curious about digital humanities and interested in using digital humanities techniques but are not sure how to get started or are unclear about what digital humanities scholarship requires.
 UW faculty and staff are also welcome to attend, though in case of oversubscription, graduate student registrations will take priority.

 Each quarter's workshops cover a different aspect of getting started.
-The Fall 2014 workshops will introduce participants to the major topics, tools, and debates that surround digital humanities.
-While the first of the two fall workshops will present a general overview of what encompasses digital humanities, the second will be focused on the role of social media for digital humanists.
-Winter workshops will focus on the role of programming in digital humanities projects.
-While not all digital humanists are - or want to be - programmers, all humanists can benefit from a basic understanding of the structure and possibilities of code.
+The Fall 2014 workshops introduce participants to the major topics, tools, and debates that surround digital humanities.
+While the first of the two fall workshops present a general overview of what encompasses digital humanities, the second are focused on the role of social media for digital humanists.
+Winter workshops focus on the role of programming in digital humanities projects.
+While not all digital humanists are—or want to be—programmers, all humanists can benefit from a basic understanding of the structure and possibilities of code.
 To accomplish this, we will spend much of the winter workshops reviewing the programming and code used in existing projects.
 Featured projects will be determined by the specific interests of participants.
 Spring workshops are designed to help attendees begin a digital project, and will focus on project management, development, and tool selection.

 Throughout the year, the workshops showcase new and existing UW resources that can help participants get started and continue their training in digital humanities.
 We'll also discuss strategies for balancing between digital and traditional scholarship, and navigating the job market as an applicant responding to postings that call for DH experience.
 While it may seem as though digital humanities requires one to wholly reinvent oneself as a scholar, this isn't actually the case; a primary goal of this workshop series is to make the process of developing digital humanities expertise more transparent and accessible.